madd86/awesome-system-design/readme.md

 A curated list of awesome System Designing articles, videos and resources for distributed computing, AKA Big Data.

+Whether you're preparing for an interview or you want to design a distributed/microservice oriented application, this list will definitely help you achieve that.

 *Attention: Stars on github does not reflect usage or popularity for every item here listed.*

 Inspired By [Awesome-BigData](https://github.com/onurakpolat/awesome-bigdata/blob/master/README.md)